When it comes to farewelling a loved one, there are too many funeral myths and much misinformation being told.

 Another trap is due to the rising costs of funerals.
 Interest accrued by a funeral insurance policy may be outpaced by the rising cost of a funeral, which is often less than the payout amount.
 To avoid inflation, consider a prepaid funeral plan with a funeral provider like Bare.

 Fact: Many people don't prepay because they don't think they can afford to.
 That's where Bare comes in.
 We've simplified funerals and removed all of the unnecessary extras that cost a fortune, saving Aussies up to 80% off the cost of a traditional funeral.
 We'll even let you make small and affordable payments over a five-year period.

 MYTH 14.
 We’re are going to steal your money

 Fact: A Bare prepaid funeral plan is completely secure.
-All of our customers’ money is held in trust with the Australian Friendly Society (AFS), in association with Bendigo Bank, which has been managing prepaid funeral funds for more than 50 years.
+All of our customers' money is held in a regulated bond with Lifeplan Australia Friendly Society, in association with Australian Unity.
 This is your money, invested specifically to cover the cost of your funeral, so we don’t have access to it.